Tawa College: Blocks

-Tawa College currently has 12 classroom blocks: A Block, B Block, C Block, D Block, E Block, F Block, G Block, H Block, J Block, K Block S Block and T Block.
+Tawa College currently has 10 classroom blocks: A Block, B Block, C Block, D Block, E Block, F Block, H Block, J Block, S Block, and T Block.

+Tawa College used to have two more blocks: G and K blocks, these are both out of use and scheduled for demolition.
+K block is being demolished for its high-risk asbestos, and G block for the extension of State Highway one, which is adjacent to it.

 Like many New Zealand secondary schools of the era, the school was constructed to the Nelson Two-Storey standard plan, distinguished by its two-storey H-shaped classroom blocks.
 Tawa College has three of these blocks: B block, C block, and D block.

-A Block is the foods, dance, woodwork and art block.
+A Block is the foods, dance, woodwork and art block (along with Te Reo Māori in the PTA center).
 B Block is home to social studies classes as well as: psychology, history, geography, science and more.
 C Block is home to english, science, computer labs and more.
 D Block's classrooms includes: English, maths, maths offices, science and more.
-E Block is the language block with Japanese, Maori and french.
+E Block is the language block with Japanese and French.
 F Block is the drama block with a miniature theatre which was recently revamped with the help from Nick Brown, HOD of Drama and Dance.
 G Block is a one story block which spans around the netball and basketball courts with all sorts of classrooms.
 H Block is the music block with: three studios, two music classrooms, a music office, a big music space, the school hall.
 J Block is the science block with two science classrooms.
 K Block is the retired kindergarten recently purchased by Tawa College and is currently used if there are no available classrooms.
 S Block is the special learning block for people with special learning needs.

 Uniform

 The traditional colours of Tawa College are blue, red and yellow, as seen in the school uniform, sports strips and crest.
 The uniform skirt for the girls is a kilt made of Duncan tartan.
 The college has special permission from the Scottish clan, to whom the tartan belongs (as intellectual property), to use the tartan in its uniform.

+In 2024, Tawa College released a statement which says Year 13 students must be in full school uniform from 2025.
+In the past, Year 13 students wore non-uniform, or mufti.
+In the same statement, Tawa College updated their uniform requirements for all students, and are on a transition period to make the tie, blazer, and formal pants/skirt part of the daily uniform, instead of just for special occasions/events.